 Ron Loewen has over 30 years of experience in the fields of journalism, media management, and corporate business development.
 In 2006 he founded Loewen Consulting—a firm that provides digital media companies with strategic planning, business development, marketing, and performance coaching.

 Prior to launching Loewen Consulting, Ron administered major media companies.
 He served as President of Liberty Life Insurance Company, and was later promoted to Liberty Corporation’s Vice President of Strategic Development.
 He managed key business units and was the architect of Liberty Digital where he crafted a revolutionary local television online news and information strategy.
 Based on household audience and revenue growth, the Liberty Digital model was recognized as local television’s most successful online news and information model.
-Loewen will lead an effort to assure that Hartsook Companies is on the forefront of internet communications and that its partners, Hartsook Institutes and ASR Publishing, are well positioned.
+Loewen will lead an effort to assure thAt Kinetic Companies is on the forefront of internet communications and that its partners, Kinetic Institutes and ASR Publishing, are well positioned.